Newspaper reporter/editor: 1998 to 2003, covered COVID-19 pandemic

 On a sunny day in September, Bancroft claws garbage with a long metal-arm device and moves back and forth between pick-up and volunteer check ins, beads of sweat forming on his forehead.
 As he works, he discusses future plans that include connecting with other communities, to share resources and information.
 But Bancroft said the key focus now is supporting the community they are in.

 Volunteers pinch trash with metal grabbers fine-tuned enough to pick up a cigarette butt.
-They clutch middle-smashed beer cans with faded labels and push them into thick plastic, a damp cardboard box and multiple cigarette butts.
+They clutch middle-smashed beer cans with faded labels and push them into thick plastic, a damp cardboard box and other trash.
 The environmental and aesthetic impact of roadside garbage is what motivates Sara Thein, the Washington State coordinator for Clean Up Washington, which focuses on keeping public lands such as hiking trails clean.
 Thein said she and Bancroft share a passion but each has a different emphasis.
 His is safety.
 The beautifying of public places, “that’s what I’m passionate about,” Thein said.

 The two combined have led to partnerships with government, business and law enforcement for an end-result that is the same: a spruced up Snohomish.